WindJammer6/16.-Csharp-Learning-and-Unity-Prototype-2D-Game/README.md

 C# is also an object oriented programming language, like Python.

-https://www.youtube.com/watch?v=CO4BGZOuUkM (learn code archives youtube playlist)
+https://www.youtube.com/watch?v=CO4BGZOuUkM (how to run C# code in vscode youtube vid)